 You may have a copay, which is billed through the VA.7 If care is determined to be unrelated to service, the VA may also bill your insurance provider.1 For more information, contact the VA at 877-222-8387.
 AAC works with many insurance companies.
 To learn more you can also call our admissions navigators at 888-966-8152 , to receive more information about accepted insurance providers and treatment options.

 The MISSION Act provides expanded coverage for veterans in specific situations.
-This may include rehab treatment and ensures that veterans can get the care they need to recover from alcohol or drug addiction.
-Programs like AAC’s Salute to Recovery allow veterans to get treatment tailored to their needs.
-The MISSION Act and AAC make recovery easier.
+This may include rehab treatment for veterans with substance use disorders—ensuring that veterans can get the care they need to recover from alcohol or drug addiction.
+Additionally, programs like AAC’s Salute to Recovery allow veterans to get treatment tailored to their needs.
+Together, the VA MISSION Act and AAC work to make recovery easier.

 - U.S. Department of Veterans Affairs.
 (2019).
 Community care.